miguch/deadly-night-unity/Assets/DesignDoc.md

 ### High Level

 - Single-Player first person game
-- The player can walk around the environment
+- The player can walk or sprint around the environment
 - The player can open doors to find hidden items
 - The player can use a katana to strike the troll
 - The player can use a rifle to shoot at the troll